When Congress avoided the fiscal cliff, it presented new opportunities for charitable giving from IRAs. Find out how.

 Because the charitable donations count toward required minimum distributions of IRA funds but not under income that could be taxed for capital gains and dividends, the contributions benefit both the recipient charities and the donors.
 Several major charities were strong proponents of bringing the charitable donation exemption back after it expired at the end of 2011, and now donors have the opportunity to see lower income tax liability for 2013.

 The charitable distribution option is made even more attractive by a new Medicare surtax of 3.8 percent of income, meaning that those who lower their taxable income by donating to charities can also decrease their required Medicare payments.

 The change in the law is especially attractive for a variety of people.
 Those who typically make large amounts of charitable donations and take advantage of tax exemptions in the process figure to benefit from the new law, as the limits that apply to charitable tax deductions (half of total income) don’t apply to this rollover.
 In addition, those living in states with low or no exemptions can benefit from the charitable distribution rollover.

 Of course, the laws passed at the end of 2012 did not provide for long-term changes, so it’s likely that more changes could take place at the end of this year.
 For now, though, making a charitable donation from an IRA means giving money and keeping some extra for yourself.

-If you would like to learn more about the impact of recent changes in the tax laws, please give one of our Vienna, VA based estate planning attorneys a call today.
+If you would like to learn more about the impact of recent changes in the tax laws, please give one of our Vienna, VA based estate planning attorney a call today.
 Click here to contact us.